Isomonodromic differential equations and differential categories: Isomonodromic differential equations

 be the field of $\{\partial_x,\partial_{t_1},\partial_{t_2}\}$-rational functions in the differential indeterminates $I_1$ and $I_2$ over $k$.
 Put

 and do the analogous for the other fields that appear in what follows.
 Then $(F,D_F)$ is a parameterized differential field over $(k,D_k)$.
 Let $L$ be a PPV extension of $F$ for the equation

 and let $I\in L$ be a solution of this equation (for example, see Proposition~\ref{prop-PPV} for the existence of $L$).
-A calculation shows that there are no elements $a\in F$ and linear $D_k$-operators $D$ with coefficients in $k$ such that
+A calculation shows that there are no elements $a\in F$ and linear $D_k$-operators $D$ with coefficients in $k$ such that $ \partial_x(a)=D(\partial_{x}I_1\cdot I_2)$.
+By Proposition~\ref{prop-intGalois}, we see that